Best External Hard Drive for Mac in 2022 – Keep Your Data Safe

 - Comes in macOS and Windows versions

-Hailing from Western Digital, the My Passport series regularly features on the external hard drive for Mac best buy lists.
+Hailing from Western Digital, the My Passport series regularly features on the best cheap external hard drive for Mac lists.
 This hard drive series enjoys immense popularity, and the 5TB version we’re reviewing here is big enough to satisfy even the most storage-hungry users.
 With this amount of storage, you can do pretty much everything, but the fact that this Western Digital external hard drive comes with backup software indicates this is the optimal way to use this piece of hardware.

 The incredible popularity of the My Passport series stems from its perfect combination of storage capacity, durability, and affordability.
 Sure, there are quicker drives out there - after all this is not an SSD.
 One could also find cheaper gigabyte-per-dollar drives, but rarely do they combine all the qualities one can find in My Passport drives.